-The NextGen bar exam is the culmination of a years-long overhaul of the Uniform Bar Examination (UBE®).
-This overhaul began partly in response to increasing discontent among examinees who felt that the current UBE is more a test of one's ability to memorize doctrinal law than a measurement of one's competency to practice it.
+The NextGen bar exam is the culmination of a years-long review of the Uniform Bar Examination (UBE®).
+This overhaul began partly in response to increasing discontent that the current UBE is more a test of candidates’ ability to memorize doctrinal law than a measurement of their competency to practice it.

-With this in mind, the NCBE tasked a Content Scope Committee to conduct a three-year study ensuring that the bar exam "continues to test the knowledge, skills, and abilities required for competent entry-level legal practice."
-The result of this study was the Content Scope Outlines for the NextGen bar exam.
+With this in mind, the NCBE tasked a Content Scope Committee with conducting a three-year study to ensure that the bar exam "continues to test the knowledge, skills, and abilities required for competent entry-level legal practice."
+The result: the Content Scope Outlines for the NextGen bar exam.

-NCBE President and CEO Judith A. Gundersen has commented that the most significant bar exam changes are the adjustments to the subject matter, increased skills testing, integration, and computer-based testing.
-Here is a snapshot of what that means.
+NCBE President and CEO Judith A. Gundersen has said that the most significant bar exam changes are the adjustments to the subject matter, increased skills testing, integration, and computer-based testing.

-The most dramatic changes, and the most important to examinees, involve content modifications.
-The Committee made the following considerations regarding the "breadth" and "depth" of the Foundational Concepts and Principles and Foundational Skills featured on the new exam.
+The most important changes for you involve content modifications.
+The committee considered the "breadth" and "depth" of the Foundational Concepts and Principles and Foundational Skills featured on the new exam.

-As new data is gathered, further details about the NextGen bar exam content will continue to be revealed.
+As new data is gathered, further details about the NextGen bar exam content will be revealed.
 Pilot testing, which began in 2022, has provided the NCBE with valuable insights into how to most effectively distribute legal resources, such as the Federal Rules of Evidence.
-It has also helped in determining the optimal approach for assessing more subjective issues, as well as making informed decisions on the timing for various item types and the exam overall.
+It has also helped in determining the optimal approach for assessing more subjective issues and making informed decisions on the timing for various item types and the exam overall.

 Foundational Concepts & Principles (Subjects)